AoiKuiyuyou/AoikC4x86Study/JIT.md

     $ gcc -m32 c4.c -o c4

 Issues:

-0) this is x86 only; requires Unix-like calls;
+0. this is x86 only; requires Unix-like calls; is not self-hosted;
-1) can't handle native calls with more than 1 arguments;
+1. can't handle native calls with more than 1 arguments;
-2) does not handle LT, GT, LE, GE opcodes;
+2. does not handle LT, GT, LE, GE opcodes;
-3) uses registers %eax, %ecx, %ebp, %esp only with quite redundant memory loads/stores; no register allocation;
+3. uses registers %eax, %ecx, %ebp, %esp only with quite redundant memory loads/stores; no register allocation;